 As it is re-imagined, the Chorale’s unique mission, however, has not changed.
 It exists “. . . to present concerts exclusively from the collected works of sacred choral music that comfort, uplift, and inspire, seeking to perform them with the highest level of musicality and artistry, singing as people who personally believe and know the truth of the message that they proclaim, and offering them as a sacrifice to the glory of God.”

-Larry Bach is the Conductor and Artistic Director of the Chorale.
-Larry currently serves as the Dean of the College of Fine Arts and Associate Professor at North Central University and conductor of the NCU Chorale.
-Professionally he sang with the Dale Warland Singers from 1983 to 2003, and served as Assistant Conductor from 2000 to 2003.
-His resumé also includes church and high school clinician and guest conducting roles, many through his active participation in the American Choral Directors Association (ACDA).
-Larry holds a BA in vocal performance from West Virginia Wesleyan University, a MM in choral conducting from the University of Minnesota, and has completed all course work and examinations for a DMA in choral conducting from the University of Iowa.
+The Musical & Artistic Director.
+Until his recent retirement, Professor Larry Bach served as Conductor and Artistic Director of the North Central University Chorale and choirs, and as Dean of the NCU College of Fine Arts.
+He also continues to serve as Canticle Choir Director for St. Andrew Lutheran Church in Eden Prairie.
+Bach sang for many years with the Dale Warland Singers, serving several years as an associate conductor.
+He has also served as a frequent guest conductor and clinician for churches and high school choirs.
+A lifetime member of American Choral Directors Association (ACDA), he holds a BA degree in vocal performance from West Virginia Wesleyan College, a MM (Master of Music) in choral conducting from the University of Minnesota, and has completed all course work and examinations for the DMA (Doctor of Musical Arts) in choral conducting from the University of Iowa.